 Granny would press a coin into our hands and, with my wee brother, we’d go running to buy the most enormous sandwiched snowball each from Norman.
 He always greeted us with the cheekiest of grins from ear to ear, as he’d talk nineteen-to-the-dozen with Agnes.

-If you’d like to make them, then my Scottish-Italian friend, Christina, has just posted a recipe for the Jam-filled Scottish Snowballs at ChristinasCucina.
+If you’d like to make them, then my Scottish-Italian friend, Christina, has just posted a recipe for the Jam-filled Scottish sandwiches with raspberry jam at ChristinasCucina.
 We have both been quite oblivious to rolling two very different Scottish snowballs this weekend without even realising we were on the same spooky wavelength (this happens a lot!)

 How do You Make Snowballs?